Last Updated on December 31, 2022 by Norvan Martin

 3. Use A Set-top Box

 If your TV is connected through a set-top box, you can take advantage of that and get 5.1 surround sound.
 Set-top boxes normally have 5.1 surround output or HDMI to connect your 5.1 system.
+As we said before, you can then use an HDMI distribution amplifier to connect additional devices.

 What Happens If My TV Only RCA Outputs?